What Is a Subluxation? Causes, Symptoms & Treatment

 - The Chemical Component – This occurs when all of these components of the VSC are acting on your body, and therefore causing some degree of chemical changes.
 These changes can be slight or massive depending on what parts of the body are affected by your subluxations.
 This component is often known as biochemical abnormalities.

 When the vertebral subluxation complex is present, a variety of issues can occur to the spine, to its related soft tissues, and to the organs and tissues controlled by the affected nerves.
-It’s extremely important to have a chiropractor examine your spine thoroughly before determining if further treatment is required.
+It’s extremely important to have a chiropractor examine your spine thoroughly before determining if further treatment for spine strain is required.

 Chiropractor Viewpoint on Subluxation Causes